MoeweX/geobroker/README.md

 }
 ```

-## Quickstart
+## Compiling and running the project from source

-As this project contains multiple git submodules, one needs to run the following after cloning:
+As this project contains multiple git submodules, one needs to run the following after cloning/downloading the sources:
 ```
 git submodule init
 git submodule update
 ```

+### Using IntelliJ

+- Import the project, choose Maven as the external model
+- IntelliJ will automatically resolve all dependencies
-To start the Server, run the main method of *de.hasenburg.geobroker.server.main.Server.java*.
+- To start GeoBroker, run the main method of *de.hasenburg.geobroker.server.main.Server.kt* (you can find this class
+ in the GeoBroker-Server directory)
+    - This will start the server with a default configuration
+    - You can provide your own configuration by providing the path to the configuration file as program argument
-A very simple client can be started by running *de.hasenburg.geobroker.client.main.SimpleClient.kt*.
+- A very simple client can be started by running *de.hasenburg.geobroker.client.main.SimpleClient.kt* (you can find
+ this class in the GeoBroker-Client directory)
+    - This client connects to GeoBroker and executes a set of simple actions

+### Using docker

+- Docker specific instructions can be found in *GeoBroker-Server/Docker.md* and *GeoBroker-Client/Docker.md*.

 ## Usage of Code in Publications